Onemind-Services-LLC/cloudmydc-docs/docs/environment-management/environment-groups/Navigation Across Groups.md

 ---
-title: Navigation across groups
+title: Navigation Across Groups
 slug: navigation-across-groups
 sidebar_position: 3
 ---

-## Navigation Across Environment Groups

-Organizing applications into [environment groups](/docs/environment-management/environment-groups/overview) allows to make your working process much more comfortable.
+Organizing applications into [environment groups](/environment-management/environment-groups/overview) allows to make your working process much more comfortable.
 This is achieved through setting special **Tags**, which are used for environment filtering and are displayed within the same-named column in the main user dashboard screen.

 <div style={{
     display:'flex',